LucasPaetow/rAF-Animation/readme.md

 more easing functions can be found here [Easing Functions Cheat Sheet](https://easings.net/)

 5. The transformed timing fraction (progress) is then given to the drawing function.
 Since it is always between 0 and 1, it's great for percentage-based values
 6. The last step is to determine if the function should run again.
-This is also based on the timing fragment and the reason why it can’t or shouldn't succeed 1 as value, because 1 means 100% of the duration is passed.
+This is also based on process and the reason why it can’t or shouldn't succeed 1 as value, because 1 means 100% of the duration is passed.

 #### Great, lets see it in action